 This course focuses on algorithms used in Bioinformatics and System Biology.
 Most of the algorithms are general and can be applied in other fields on multidimensional and noisy data.
 All the necessary biological terms and concepts useful for the course and the examination will be given in the lectures.
+The most important software implementing the described algorithms will be demonstrated.

-- Introduction to biological data and problems.
-Ssequences and microarray data. - Dynamic programming.
-Longest common subsequence, DNA, RNA, protein structure alignment, linear space alignment. - Sequence database search.
-Blast, Patternhunter I and II. - Phylogeny parsimony-based.
+- Introduction to biological data: Bioinformatics as an interesting field in computer science. - Dynamic programming.
+Longest common subsequence, DNA, RNA, protein structure alignment, linear space alignment, heuristics for multiple alignment. - Sequence database search.
+Blast, Patternhunter. - Phylogeny parsimony-based.
 Fitch, Wagner, Sankoff parsimony. - Phylogeny distance-based.
 UPGMA, Neighbour Joining. - Clustering.
-K-means, Markov Clustering algorithm. - Hidden Markov Models applications in Bioinformatics.
-Viterbi, Forward-Backward, Baum-Welch. - Searching Motifs.
-Gibbs sampling. - Biological networks I: reverse engineering.
-Wagner, Aracne. - Biological networks II: dynamics.
-Gillespie.
+K-means, Markov Clustering algorithm. - Markov properties and applications of Hidden Markov Models. - Searching motifs in sequence alignment.
+Gibbs sampling. - Biological networks: reverse engineering algorithms and dynamics; Gillespie.